camburd2/solar-stack/README.md

 ### Optimal Configuration Analysis
 ![Budget vs. Power](./imgs/budget_vs_pow.png)
 *Analysis of maximum average power achievable at different budgets to find an optimal configuration.
 Each point represents a unique stack configuration with different panel spacing and width.*

+---
+*Solar Stack technology is patent pending (US Patent Application No. #19/009,990)*